ChatGPT Mentions Start With Better Topic Evidence

 Introduction

 Across 90 prompts we tested in ChatGPT, commercial prompts triggered web searches 78.3% of the time.
 Informational prompts did so just 3.1%.
 That gap changes what you should write if you want to appear in a ChatGPT answer.
 ChatGPT doesn't pull every response from the same place.
-Some answers come from training data; others use live web search - a behavior called query fan-out.
-The model expands your prompt into multiple...
+Some answers come from training data; others use live web search, a behavior called query fan out.
+The model expands your prompt into multiple.
+This connects with structured data when the same signal needs a clearer operating decision.

 The setup: what we tested